towersvault/shinpokered/README.md

 - Adjustments to learnsets and base stats
   - Slight additions to explodo-mon movesets to play nicer with AI at higer levels
   - Pokemon have gained their TMs and Moves from yellow
-  - Kadabra & Alakazam can access Kinesis via the move relearner
+  - Kadabra & Alakazam can access Kinesis via the move relearner and by level
   - Raichu gains some attacks back via level
   - Arcanine gains some attacks back via level
   - Ninetails gains some attacks back via level